06 June Topics

 Globe Gone – In 1613, the London theater burned down.

-Tight Rope – In 1859, Charles Blondin crossed the Niagara Falls on a tightrope.
+Tight Rope – In 1859, Charles Blondin crossed Niagara Falls on a tightrope.

 Brilliant - In 1905, Einstein published a paper.

-Monkeying Around – In 1860, an Oxford debate on evolution is held.
+Monkeying Around – In 1860, an Oxford debate on evolution was held.